Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.0.0/basics/networkobject.md

 In order to replicate any netcode aware properties or send/receive RPCs a `GameObject` must have a `NetworkObject` component and at least one `NetworkBehaviour` component.
 Any netcode related component, like `NetworkTransform` or a `NetworkBehaviour` with one or more `NetworkVariable`s or `RPC`s, requires a `NetworkObject` component on the same relative `GameObject` or on a parent of the `GameObject` in question.

-When spawning a `NetworkObject`, the NetworkObject.GlobalObjectIdHash value is used to initially identify the associatd network prefab asset clients will instantiate to create a client-local clone/copy.
+When spawning a `NetworkObject`, the NetworkObject.GlobalObjectIdHash value is used to initially identify the associatd network Prefab asset clients will instantiate to create a client-local clone/copy.
 Once instantiated locally, each `NetworkObject` is assigned a `NetworkObjectId` that is used to associate `NetworkObject`s across the network.
 For example, one peer can say "Send this RPC to the object with the NetworkObjectId 103", and everyone knows what object that is.
 A `NetworkObject` is considered "Spawned" on a client is when it has been instatiated and assigned a unique `NetworkObjectId`.

 [NetworkBehaviours](networkbehaviour.md) provide users with the ability to add their own custom netcode logic to the associated `NetworkObject`.